aicheye/docs/lab-reports/ucm/ucm.typ

 #figure(
   [#image("figures/fbd3.svg", width: 30%)],
-  caption: [Free body diagram of the stopper, considering gravity] )
+  caption: [Free body diagram of the stopper, considering gravity], )

 This free body diagram matches observations in @qualia, where it was noted the stopper would rarely be at the same level as the tube.

 Clearly, some tension (resulting from the weight of the hanging mass) must counteract the weight of the stopper to prevent it from falling.

 Specifically,

 #align(center, math.equation[
   $F_c &=&& F_#[net x]$ \